 12. Post your Facebook page rules

 Before anything, you need to make sure that the community guidelines of your page are clearly communicated.
 You should make sure that a non-vulgarism policy is there from the start.
 That means that if you see a user leaving comments that contain vulgarity, spreading hate speech, or other personal attacks, you need to delete the comment.
 In order to avoid the potential outrage of a user whose comment has just been deleted, you need to have something like a public Facebook Page Code that you can refer to.
-Therefore, we recommend posting your rules of communication at your Facebook Page in ‘Our Story’ or ‘Notes’ section and to have it always visible.
+Therefore, we recommend posting your rules of communication, for example, at your Facebook Page in ‘Our Story’ section.

 13. Monitor your competitors